 While I can’t make an argument that this is a great movie or anything really special, I do like that the film at least tries to interject themes and maybe even substance into its average story of a killer animal.
 The first issue raised in the film is “who’s the real monster”, the whale obviously wasn’t a rouge killing machine the same way Jaws was, and it probably wouldn’t have done anything if the captain didn’t slay it’s family, making him come off as more of a monster then our killer whale.
 However, while Captain Nolan’s actions were bad, the man himself isn’t evil, he acknowledges that he made a mistake, wishes that he could take it back and wants to set things right.
 This leads into the next theme of the movie “history repeating itself, and people making the same mistake again.”
 At one point in the film, Captain Nolan relays a back-story in which a drunk driver crashed into his car and killed his pregnant wife, an incident that shattered his spirit.
 In a sense, the Captain became that drunk driver when he killed the whales pregnant mate.
 Usually in an animal attack movie you’ll have one good man versus one evil monster, but “Orca” isn’t so one sided, both players are victims of random unfortunate acts of life and now vengeance has blackened both their souls, transforming them into monsters.

 Now even with all that stated, let’s be honest, many of us have seen other films that not only had these exact same themes and subjects but have also done them a million times more effectively.
 While the themes of vengeance corrupting an innocent soul, history repeating itself and the nature of the beast are all present in this movie, the material just doesn’t stick with you as well as it should, at least not in the contents of this film.
 I give the movie credit for being a little different from your usual animal attack movie, but that doesn’t make it great either, just slightly above average.
 I will say that some of the technical aspects of the film are done very well, there are some memorable visuals and some terrific cinematography.
 Plus the musical score composed by Ennio Morricone dose a great job conveying an atmosphere that’s both beautiful and haunting all at once, rather than just being eerie the way John Williams classic “Jaws” theme was.
 Even the cast dose a decent job, although many of the supporting actors like Bo Derek and Keenan Wynn have little to nothing to do in the film.
 Richard Harries of course is best known for his roles like King Arthur in the 1967 musical “Camelot”, and for playing Dumbledore in the first two “Harry Potter” movies.
 It’s kind of strange to see him in a film like this, but he plays the part of Captain Nolan fairly well.
-His Irish accent is a little distracting sense he’s an English actor but he’s clearly committed to the role, and he even took offence to the critics who paned this movie for being a “Jaws” rip-off.
+His Irish accent is a little distracting sense he’s a British actor, but he’s clearly committed to the role, and he even took offence to the critics who paned this movie for being a “Jaws” rip-off.

 The passing is slow and steady, giving just enough to hold your attention but not enough to come off as really exciting.
 In the final act, our captain hits the seas with a small group of people that get picked off one at a time.
 This is the closest the film gets to feeling like “Jaws”, but once again the finally dose something completely different that works great on its own.
 After hunting the beast at sea for days, the Orca leads them to an icy area in the North Arctic where the final showdown takes place.
 It’s an awesome setting for the climax, and it allows our characters to cover more ground as the boat sinks and our survivors run on icy terrain with the whale biting at their heels.
 Seriously, it can just pop-up at any time.
 Spoiler alert, but the ending actually has a twist, the whale gets his vengeance by killing the captain and swims off into the sunset triumphantly.
 Yeah, usually the human slays the animal and is victories, but this is a rare case in which the killer animal wins.
 The marine biologist played by Charlotte Rampling does survive, but that’s it.
 It’s not a bad ending, but it does leave you feeling kind of empty at the same time.